 Family Counseling

-Family counseling is helpful in cases where the family has been impacted by the use of a single member or in which there are multiple users.
-With the help of a therapist, the family may become properly educated on marijuana, process through emotional disturbance, set boundaries, and work on healthier communication.
-The benefit here is that everyone may work together to support and hold one another accountable.
+Family counseling is helpful when marijuana use by a single or multiple users impacts the family as a whole.
+Therapists can help them process emotional disturbances, set boundaries, and work on healthier communication.
+Everyone can work together to support and hold one another accountable.

 Motivational Enhancement Therapy (MET)